boldtbanan/boldtbanan.github.io/_drafts/telling-stories.markdown

 Improve your odds by coming up with multiple ideas and vetting those when it's cheapest.
 Fail fast.
 The structure of user stories helps you figure out what you're going to do in the first place.
 Iterating on different versions of a feature raises different questions and helps you get to a better guess.
 Don't spend 2 weeks deciding which color button is best for your login form, but do spend 2 weeks prototyping a key feature of your system with user stories before you spend months building it (you'll probably have small pieces that you can slice off before those 2 weeks are up anyway).

-> If I were given one hour to save the planet, I would spend 59 minutes defining the problem and 1 minute resolving it. *~ Albert Einstein*
+> If I were given one hour to save the planet, I would spend 59 minutes defining the problem and 1 minute resolving it. *- Albert Einstein*

 Prototyping with user stories helps you define the problem as much as it defines the solution.
 Knowing what you are and *are not* solving gets people on the same page.
-You'll know your target market segment better, and can probide that context for all the decisions that developers will be making as they build the software.
+You'll know your target market segment better, and can provide that context for all the decisions that developers will be making as they build the software.
 It all comes back to transparency and alignment.

 ##It's a creative process